Where are you, my babies? Two lost children later, I finally became a mum

 “It’s a miracle.
 Miracles still happen today,” he said.

-When she was sixteen month old, the Lord assured my heart to try for another child.
+When she was 16 months old, the Lord assured my heart to try for another child.
 And once again, I got pregnant without complications – my gynaecologist was taken aback that the miracle had happened again!
 Like Job, the Lord gave me back what I had seemingly lost.

 Despite having given birth to two daughters, I still think of and miss my first two children.
 The ache is especially strong around Good Friday, as I lost them in the months of March and April.